Below is an overview of capitalization rules. If you are unsure whether a word should be capitalized, you can consult a dictionary.

 District Attorney Rodriquez but not “the new District Attorney”

-Capitalize the first, last, and all major words of titles and subtitles of works such as books, online documents, songs, articles.
+Capitalize the first, last, and all major words of titles and subtitles of works such as books, online documents, songs, or articles.
 Major words can include nouns, verbs, pronouns, adverbs and adjectives, but do not capitalize minor words like articles, and prepositions, and coordinating conjunctions (and, or, the, in) with the only exception if one of these minor words come first or last in the title.

 The Cat in the Hat (book title)